-On their own, CLIP encoders are at most useful for zero-shot or few-shot multi-modal classification as opposed to data generation.
+On their own, CLIP encoders are not capable of data generation.
 Recent popular image synthesis techniques, however, use CLIP encoders or other classifiers to \textit{guide} generation from pre-trained unconditional generative models. \textit{Classifier guidance} or \textit{CLIP guidance} \citep{gal_stylegan-nada_2021, patashnik_styleclip_2021} use gradients with respect to a classifier or CLIP encoder to traverse a generative model's latent space.

 In this work, we introduce \textbf{HyperCLIP guidance}, the first algorithm for classifier guidance in the meta-learning setting (Figure \ref{fig:schematic}.B).
-Given a previously unseen validation task $\mathcal{T}_i$ and an unconditional generative hypernetwork model $h(z, \theta) = W$, we can use a trained HyperCLIP encoder $\text{CLIP}_H(W) = e^{(H)}$ to guide the exploration of the hypernetwork's latent space and find a set of base weights $W_i$ with high zero-shot performance for $\mathcal{T}_i$.
+Given a previously unseen validation task $\mathcal{T}_i$ and an unconditional generative hypernetwork model $h(z, \theta) = W$, we use a trained HyperCLIP encoder $\text{CLIP}_H(W) = e^{(H)}$ to guide the exploration of the hypernetwork's latent space and find a set of base weights $W_i$ with high zero-shot performance for $\mathcal{T}_i$.
 Specifically, as long as we are given a starting hypernetwork latent vector $z^0$ and a textual description $t_i$ of the task, we can update $z^0$ with gradient descent over the guidance loss

 and then run the optimized latent vectors $\hat{z}_i$ through the generative hypernetwork to find adapted zero-shot base network weights $h(\hat{z}_i, \theta) = \hat{W}_i$ that perform well for the task.